 Heart-shaped pouch from a collection of objects belonging, to or relating to, Private Albert Edward Kemp, who served in France and Belgium in World War I and was killed in battle in 1917.

-Containing two tiny Catholic images, the pouch may have been made by Annie Kemp, who was a seamstress, for Albert to take to war, although there is no evidence of which family member actually used/carried the pouch.
+Containing two tiny Catholic images, the pouch may have been made by his wife Annie Kemp, who was a seamstress, for Albert to take to war, although there is no evidence of which family member actually used/carried the pouch.

 Albert Edward Kemp was a 32-year-old butcher living in Caulfield and married to Annie Josephine, when he enlisted.
 He and Annie had a daughter, Ethel Mavis, and a baby son, George Percival.
 Albert enlisted at Royal Park on 4 October 1916, and was assigned to the 22nd Reinforcements, 6th Battalion - regimental number 6800.
 His battalion left Melbourne 25 October 1916 - just 21 days after he enlisted.
 He was shipped to France on 27 March and was taken on strength on 4 April.
-On 21 September 1917, Albert died in the trenches in Glencorse Wood, Belgium.
+On 21 September 1917, Albert died in battle at Glencorse Wood, Belgium.
 His body was never found.
 He is commemorated at 29 The Ypres (Menin Gate) Memorial, Belgium.

 Maroon leather with red blanket-stitched edging.
 Two cloth pieces inside, one attached, bearing Catholic icons.

 Albert Edward Kemp was a 32-year-old butcher, living at 8 Normanby Ave, Caulfield and married to Annie Josephine, when he enlisted.
 Born in South Yarra, he was a small man, 5'4½", and weighed only eight stone.
 He and Annie had a daughter, Ethel Mavis, and a son, George Percival.